mattbellis/PHYS-3330/raw-content/lab10new-raw.md

       - [Instructables Arduino projects.](https://www.instructables.com/Arduino-Projects/)
       - Your search engine of choice (look out for stackexchange discussions: these are typically extremely helpful).

-3. Open Cicuits has lots of nice relevant teardowns:
+3. Open Circuits has lots of nice relevant teardowns:
    -  76--83, 86--88 to see inside the ICs and the LED
    -  96 to see inside the optocoupler
    -  105--135 to see inside electromechanical objects (all of these are things that could be controlled by an Arduino project)